 Its excellent stability is another factor that can make it suitable for wood carving since it does not tend to split, warp, or twist when you apply greater pressure on it.

 However, if you’re a novice, you may find mahogany challenging for wood carving due to its hardness and density compared to softer woods.
+I remember my first time carving mahogany; my tools felt almost inadequate.

 But by using appropriate carving tools and following proper carving techniques like carving along the wood grains’ direction, you can efficiently achieve beautiful results.